TobbysGitHub/General-Artificial-Intelligence/micro-prediction capsule system.md

 The memory unit stores serveral value-address pairs.
 The value is the output of a single-step neural network when certain conditions are met (actively excited), and the address is the mental space coordinate value of the system at the moment of memory formation.

 ### 2. Capsule excitation
-There are two capsule-excitation mode: active excition mode and memory excitation mode.
+There are two capsule-excitation mode: active excitation mode and memory excitation mode.

 The outputs of the two neural networks of the neuron capsule are aligned, and the two form a consistent distinguishable network structure, which is introduced by the former artical.
-When the output is distinguishablely-consistent with each other, the capsule is in active excition mode.
+When the output is distinguishablely-consistent with each other, the capsule is in active excitation mode.
 The capsule may output the output of the single-step neural network outward, and the memory unit refreshes the stored values ​​and address.

 When not in the active excitation mode, the capsule may output the value stored in the memory unit, which is called a memory excitation mode.